mozilla/esper-pioneer-shield-study/TESTPLAN.md

 1. Create a new tab and search "Firefox" in the tab contents search bar ("Search the Web")
 1. Reinstall the addon
 1. Go to about:telemetry in a new tab, or at least make sure to reload the previous page (this refreshes the archived ping data)
-1. Copy the ping to the right side of the above online tool: http://jsondiff.com/
+1. Copy the ping (from the browser console, where the unencrypted payload is shown) to the right side of the above online tool: http://jsondiff.com/
 1. Compare the two pings using the online tool
 1. Verify values of some fields are changed in the second ping.

-Note: To increment the search_counts attribute, you'll need to have performed at least one search using the firefox search bar and then reload the addon.

 ## Developer testing